-- 1.1.
+1.1.
 Any Competition traversing a highway in England, Wales or Scotland is subject to the provisions of the Motor Vehicles (Competitions and Trials) Regulations.
-Applications to run such events must be made to the Competition Authorisation Office (CAO) at Motorsport UK House, or in the case of Scotland to the Royal Scotlish Automobile Club.
-Details of the authorisation procedure are available from either organisation. - 1.1.1.
-In addition a Motorsport UK Permit must be obtained for all events before they are run. - 1.1.2.
-The Permit and the CAO Authorisation numbers must be shown in all Final Instructions. - 1.1.3.
-Deleted. - 1.1.4.
-Motorsport UK Permit applications must be made in accordance with D.4.1 prior to the CAO Authorisation being granted - 1.1.5.
-The Permit itself is validated only when authorisation has been granted. - 1.1.6.
-Clubs must not allow a new Organiser to organise any event without there being strict checks by experienced people concerning compliance with these Regulations. - 1.1.7.
-Organisers of Interclub and higher status events must have sufficient previous organisational experience. - 1.1.8.
-Motorsport UK will appoint a Safety Delegate to all Multi-Venue Stage Rallies and any other Stage Rally, including Rally Time Trials, where Motorsport UK deems it appropriate to do so. - 1.1.9.
+Applications to run such events must be made to the Competition Authorisation Office (CAO) at Motorsport UK House, or in the case of Scotland to the Royal Scottish Automobile Club.
+Details of the authorisation procedure are available from either organisation.

+1.1.1.
+In addition a Motorsport UK Permit must be obtained for all events before they are run.

+1.1.2.
+The Permit and the CAO Authorisation numbers must be shown in all Final Instructions.

+1.1.4.
+Motorsport UK Permit applications must be made in accordance with D.4.1 prior to the CAO Authorisation being granted.

+1.1.5.
+The Permit itself is validated only when Authorisation has been granted.

+1.1.6.
+Clubs must not allow a new Organiser to organise any event without there being strict checks by experienced people concerning compliance with these Regulations.

+1.1.7.
+Organisers of Interclub and higher status events must have sufficient previous organisational experience.

+1.1.8.
+Motorsport UK will appoint a Safety Delegate to all Multi-Venue Stage Rallies and any other Stage Rally, including Rally Time Trials, where Motorsport UK deems it appropriate to do so.

+1.1.9.
 The use of the public forest estates managed by Natural Resources Wales, Forestry and Land Scotland, and Forestry England, must have been approved by Motorsport UK.
-Permission must be applied for by an annually specified date, prior to the Forestry year (which runs 1 January 31 December). - 1.1.10.
+Permission must be applied for by an annually specified date, prior to the Forestry year (which runs 1 January - 31 December).

+1.1.10.
 No contact should be made with NRW, FLS or FE respectively before receiving approval from Motorsport UK or its appointed Forestry Liaison Officer.

+1.1.11.
+Contrary to D11.2 if a Championship round is cancelled, or changes its date, due to reasons of force majeure the Championship Organisers may arrange for an alternative event, or date for an event, to be included in their Championship calendar.
+Subject to A2.4, only one such change to a Championship calendar will be permitted during the duration of that particular Championship and the proposed amendment must be subject to Motorsport UK approval and will only be permitted if less than 15% of the competitors registered for the Championship object to the change in writing.

+1.1.12.
+Any Organising Club or Promotor who proposes to establish a new Stage or Targa Road Rally, or Rally Championship, must complete an Expression of Interest form and submit this to the ASN Head of Rallies and Cross Country in advance for ratification.
+No promotion must take place prior to ratification by the ASN.